 How does CHESS work?

 One of the main functions of CHESS is to facilitate share trade settlements.
-CHESS will usually settle a trade three days after a buyer and seller agree to trade by arranging the transfer of money between the buyer and seller as well as facilitating the transfer of legal ownership of the shares.
+CHESS will usually settle a trade two business days after a buyer and seller agree to trade by arranging the transfer of money between the buyer and seller as well as facilitating the transfer of legal ownership of the shares.

 The other function of CHESS is registering the ownership (or title) of shares on its subregister.
 The alternative to having shares registered with CHESS (maintained by ASX) is to use an Issuer Sponsored subregister which is maintained by the company that issued the shares.